CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 So we have configured the gateway server and `Keycloak` server, it's time to follow and understand the journey of OAuth2 authentication flow with Keycloak as a identity brocker.

 React is where we write the entrypoint of OAuth2.
-Here's the very trigger of the authentication flow, where users click a login button on UI:
+Here's the very first entry of the authentication flow, where users click a login button on UI:

 ```jsx
 const LoginButton = () => {